minamidesi/Project_Euler/README.md

 # Project_Euler
-Solutions and codes of Project_Euler.
+Codes of Project_Euler.

+Mostly solved in C++ or Python.

 Created by Mark Paang.